Accounting

 Terms Typically Offered: Spring.

-ACCT 441 Individual Income Tax4 Credits
+ACCT 441 Individual Income Tax 3 Credits

 In-depth treatment of federal income tax law as it relates to individual taxpayers.
 Introduction to basic tax research.